hadro/info654fa22/slides/class_6.md

 “Web accessibility means that the Web is designed so that people with disabilities can perceive, understand, navigate, and interact with it effectively, as well as create and contribute content to the Web.”

 ---
+## What does "good" design mean in practice?

+What are some examples?

+--

+## What does "good" user experience mean?

+What are some examples?

+--

+## What does "good" accessibility mean?

+What are some examples?

+---

+## Growing and evolving

+These elements are not static!
+They are indeed pulled in (at least) two directions:
+- General user expectations and familiarity
+- Advances in technology and tooling

+---

 ## What are the roots of modern web accessibility guidelines?